Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 (let ((tmp (javax.swing.JButton))) (tmp:setText "Do it!") (tmp:setToolTipText "do it") tmp)

-A keyword argument key-name
+A keyword argument key-name: can

 can translated to either a

-or a set
+or a setKeyName: method.

 The latter makes it convenient to add listeners: